 The CWT report highlighted that the important wildlife habitats in Woodford are associated with the River Dean and its tributary south of Blossoms Lane, the grasslands, woodlands, hedgerows and wetlands found across the parish.
 The report notes the value of species-rich hedgerows, particularly in the vicinity of Blossoms Lane and to the west of the former aerodrome site.
-It also notes that recent development on the adjacent aerodrome site will disturb breeding curlews, which are a globally near threatened species, and brown hare which is a species of county importance.
 (14)